sympodius/org-novelist/README.md

 + `org-novelist-update-references` - Force a system update of notes references.
 + `org-novelist-rename-story` - Rename a story and, optionally, its directory.
 + `org-novelist-export-story` - Export the story to a single Org file, and any other formats specified in export settings.
++ `org-novelist-link-to-story` - Link to a different story to include its notes in the current story's referencing.
++ `org-novelist-unlink-from-story` - Remove a linked story from the current story.
 + `org-novelist-toggle-automatic-referencing` - Toggle automatic referencing on/off.